i05nagai/memorandum/language/english_speaking.md

     * I tried to call him, but he'd already left for work
     * If he left immediately, he'd catch the 7:30
 * stand
+    * stand a chance
+        * to have a chance of success
+        * He doesn’t stand much of a chance in the election.
     * How she stands out as an idivisuals
     * be vertical
         * I stood motionless as the snake slithered by